mbezjak/vhdllab/README.md

 [winners] [ra-award] of University of Zagreb's Rector's Award in academic year 2007/2008.
 Paper is [available] [ra-paper] online as a PDF in Croatian.
 Paper summary is available both in [Croatian] [ra-sum-hr] and in [English] [ra-sum-en].
-As a backup those files are available in `award` directory.
+As a backup, those files are available in `award` directory.
 Source files can be obtained by `git checkout v1` then navigating to `rector` directory or via [github] [ra-source].